Skip to main content

 Training and qualification of security workers

-A good security guard is not just a physical presence.
-It is a person who knows the law, can deal with people and knows what to do when a situation gets complicated.
-Here we explain how we prepare our people for that.
+A good security guard is not only a physical presence.
+It is a person who understands the law, can deal with people and knows what to do when a situation becomes complicated.
+This is how we train and prepare our people.

 Why we care what workers can do

-Most security incidents do not arise from an inability to physically handle a situation.
-They arise from ignorance of the law, poor communication or because a worker did not know how to read the situation before it escalated.
+Most security incidents do not arise from an inability to handle a situation physically.
+They arise from poor legal knowledge, poor communication or because the worker did not know how to deal with an aggressive person before the situation escalated.

 A worker mistake is an agency mistake.
 And an agency mistake is a problem for you.
 That is why we invest in training, not as a marketing claim, but as prevention of problems that would create unnecessary trouble for everyone.